top of page

 • Virtual network peering: Use Virtual network peering to seamlessly connect two or more virtual networks in Azure.
 The virtual networks appear as one for connectivity purposes.
 The traffic between virtual machines in peered virtual networks uses the Microsoft backbone infrastructure.
 Make sure that the address space of the virtual networks doesn't overlap.
 In this scenario, the virtual networks are peered via Global virtual network peering to allow data replication from the primary region to the secondary region.

-• Virtual network and subnets of: Azure VM and specific Azure resources (such as Application Gateway and Load Balancer) are deployed into a virtual network that can be segmented into subnets.
+• Virtual networks and subnets of Azure VM and specific Azure resources (such as Application Gateway and Load Balancer) are deployed into a virtual network that can be segmented into subnets.
 Create a separate subnet for each tier.

 Traffic Manager configuration